-Model calculations were carried out for all locations where PSCs were observed by DIAL.
+HNO3 mixing ratios were calculated for all locations and altitudes along the flight track where PSCs were observed by DIAL.
 PSC observations were defined by aerosol backscatter ratios larger than 0.6 in the infrared channel of the DIAL instrument.
 To minimize the influence of measurement noise, only grid-points for which the running mean of three neighbouring grid-points had IR aerosol backscatter ratios larger than 0.6 were used.
-This procedure yields model values of the HNO3 mixing ratio with the vertical spacing of the DIAL data (about 75 m), and the horizontal resolution of the DIAL data, as well.
-Both the vertical resolution and the horizontal resolution of the DIAL data is much higher than the ASUR data, so the model calculations have a better resolution than the ASUR measurements.
+This procedure yields model values of the HNO3 mixing ratio with the vertical spacing of the DIAL data (about 75 m).
 To make these model profiles comparable to the measured HNO3 values, the model profiles were embedded into the total HNO3 profile extending from 10 km to 50 km altitude and smoothed to the ASUR altitude resolution.
-The model results were not smoothed horizontally.
 The subsequent steps of the model calculation and smoothing are shown in Figure 3 for the example of NAT.